kwur/new-kwur-site/_posts/2011-02-26-classical-new-releases-kwur-dec-2010-jan-2011.md

 ---
 <div class="pf-content">
   <p>
     Exceptionally late (not that anyone noticed), but since KWUR is the last bastion of St. Louis-based, locally hosted classical radio which features new releases.
-I do need to do better on keeping new release blog posts updated.&nbsp; With that said, this past December and January were relatively light months for new classical CD arrivals, namely:
+I do need to do better on keeping new release blog posts updated.
+With that said, this past December and January were relatively light months for new classical CD arrivals, namely:
   </p>

   <p>
-    1.&nbsp; <em>R</em>&eacute;<em>gards sur l'Espange</em> (<em>Reflections on Spain</em>), music of Ernesto Lecuona, Jos&eacute; Evangelista, Alb&eacute;niz, Mompou, Debussy, Tom&aacute;s Marco, and Turina; Louise Bessette, piano (<a href="https://www.analekta.com/en/album/Regards-Sur-L-Espagne.605.html">Analekta AN 2 9963</a>)
+    1.  <em>R</em>é<em>gards sur l'Espange</em> (<em>Reflections on Spain</em>), music of Ernesto Lecuona, José Evangelista, Albéniz, Mompou, Debussy, Tomás Marco, and Turina; Louise Bessette, piano (<a href="https://www.analekta.com/en/album/Regards-Sur-L-Espagne.605.html">Analekta AN 2 9963</a>)
   </p>

   <p>